jjinking/cats-book/NOTES.md

 # Chapter 5 Monad Transformers

-Monad transformers provide way to compose monads to form a stack of 2 or more monads, which results in a new monad
+Monad transformers provide way to compose monads to form a stack of 2 or more monads, which results in a new monad and eliminate the need for nested for comprehensions and pattern matching

 Composing monads in a general way is hard because `flatMap` is hard to define for arbitrary nested monads, i.e. `M1[M2[A]]]`